ramantehlan/blog/content/post/HowToSpeak.md

 # Samples

 ## Circle
-It's a good idea to repeat the subject or key idea multiple times.
-Tell it at the beginning, middle and in the end.
-There are many reasons for it, the main one is at any given point 20% of the people won't be paying attention.
+It's a good idea to repeat the subject or key idea multiple times; tell it at the beginning, middle and in the end.
+There are many reasons for it, the main one is that at any given point 20% of the people won't be paying attention.

 ## Build fence
-Many times your idea might be similar to other ideas, and you must clear it to the audience to not confuse it with other ideas, tell them how it is different.
+Many times your idea might be similar but you must clear it to the audience to not confuse it with other ideas, tell them how it is different.

-## Verbal Punctuation.
+## Verbal Punctuation
-People fog out fast, it's helpful to provide a landmark to get them back like index or outline.
+People fog out fast, it's helpful to provide a landmark to get them back, you can use an index or outline.

 ## Question
-It is a good way to of engaging audience or getting back their attention.
-However, the question needs to be carefully chosen.
+It is a good way of engaging the audience or getting back their attention.
+However, the question needs to be carefully chosen:

 - If it's too obvious --> People will be too embarrassed to answer it.